Participation and Inclusion

 Here is a check-list of considerations to use during your planning.

-Risk and Benefits:
+Risk and benefits:

 • Is the individual aware of potential risks and benefits of participating in a video initiative, including the possibility of being identified?